 Have you been to Seattle’s Ballard neighborhood lately, where it seems there’s a brewery on every corner?
 On Saturday evenings, Sunday afternoons, weekday happy hours, and just about any other time of any other day, the brewer taprooms are bustling.
 Down the street at the local bar, well, I have no idea what’s happening at the local bar, because whenever I’m in Ballard I’m at a brewery taproom.
 I bet your story is the same.

 A recent study of drinking habits in major U.S. cities showed that the good-old neighborhood bar is suffering at the hands of the local brewery taproom.
 The study was commissioned by MillerCoors.
-This really doesn’t have anything to do with MilllerCoors, per se.
-They’re just the ones who commissioned the analysis of the data.
+This really doesn’t have anything to do with MilllerCoors, per se, but that is who commissioned the analysis of the data.

 Taproom and brewpub customers are “shifting the on-premise norms, visiting earlier in the day and then opting out and going home,” says Molly Ballash, the MillerCoors category development manager for on-premise.
 (On-premise is the term industry professionals use when they mean bar.)
 “Our bar partners are missing out on high-volume occasions like dinner and happy hour.”